 12.5 miles | 20.2 km

 The Kessock Bridge is a very high bridge and while the pedestrian walkway is very secure with a tall railing, it may lead some walkers to experience unease.
 Road walking, even on quiet back lanes such as on this stage, can always be dangerous.
 Walk on the right except at right curves.
 Please also note that like much of rural Scotland, ticks may be an issue in areas of long vegetation.

 Stage End Information

 Culbokie is accessible via car on B-roads and is just off the A9.
 The Stagecoach Bus 22 to/from Inverness stops on the Culbokie high street.
 Stagecoach Bus X99 between Inverness and Thurso will pick up and drop off along the A9 near the Cromarty Bridge, about a ten minute walk from Culbokie.
-Culbokie has a shop and a pub, as well as the Nettleden Farm B&B and other B&Bs.
+Culbokie has a shop and a pub, as well as the Netherton Farm B&B and other B&Bs.

 3 miles north of Inverness and on trail